• About PeterSIronwood

 This is the second in a series about the importance of correctly framing a problem.
 Generally, at least in formal American education, the teacher gives you a problem.
 Not only that, if you are in Algebra class, you know the answer will be an answer based in Algebra.
 If you are in art class, you’re expected to paint a picture.
 If you painted a picture in Algebra class, or wrote down a formula in Art Class, they would send you to the principal for punishment.
 But in real life, how a problem is presented may actually be far from the most elegant solution to the real problem.

-Doing a google search on “problem solving” just now yielded 208 million results.
-Entering “problem framing” only had 182 thousand.
-A thousand times as much emphasis on problem solving as there was on problem framing.
-Yet, let’s think about that for a moment.
-If you have wrongly framed the problem, you not only will not have solved the real problem; what’s worse, you will have convinced yourself that you have solved the problem.
+Let’s think about that ratio of 542 million to 218 thousand for a moment.
+Roughly, that’s 2000 to 1.
+If you have wrongly framed the problem, you not only will not have solved the real problem; what’s worse, you will have often convinced yourself and others that you have solved the problem.
 This will make it much more difficult to recognize and solve the real problem even for a solitary thinker.
 And to make a political change required to redirect hundreds or thousands will be incalculably more difficult.

 All of that brings us to today’s story.
 For about a decade, I worked as executive director of an AI lab for a company in the computers & communication industry.
 At one point, in the late 1980’s, all employees were all supposed to sign some new paperwork.
 An office manager called from a building several miles away asking me to have my admin work with his admin to sign up a schedule for all 45 people in my AI lab to go over to his office and sign this paperwork as soon as possible.
 That would be a mildly interesting logistics problem, and I might even be tempted to step in and help solve it.
 More likely, if I tried to solve it, some much brighter & more competent colleague would have done it much faster.